 Our talented teams and therapists are coming up with creative ideas to keep our clients engaged and active.
 We are using digital tools to connect clients with their families and friends and we have also created virtual community networks between our services.
 Our therapists are providing remote sessions to maintain the mental and physical wellbeing of our clients, as well as our own teams.

 Here are some examples of the how we are keeping our clients active and engaged:

-In our residential services, staff have organised ‘Joe Wicks’ style on-line fitness sessions from Jason their sports therapists; Karaoke sessions; disco dancing and ‘walk with your manager’ for their daily exercise activity and introduced skype messaging and ‘visiting through the window’ to keep communication with their families, as well as lots of different activities including Easter themed arts & crafts and online origami to increase engagement and reduce the impact of social distancing and self isolation.
+In our residential services, staff have organised ‘Joe Wicks’ style on-line fitness sessions from Justin their sports therapist; Karaoke sessions; disco dancing and ‘walk with your manager’ for their daily exercise activity and introduced skype messaging and ‘visiting through the window’ to keep communication with their families, as well as lots of different activities including Easter themed arts & crafts and online origami to increase engagement and reduce the impact of social distancing and self isolation.

 Within our case management division, Neural Pathway therapists are using Skype, Facetime, WhatsApp and Zoom to continue offering neuro-therapy to their clients and are delighted to see it working well.
 One therapist had an excellent experience with a client who is self-isolating.
 His family are finding isolation a real challenge, but hearing her son sing his heart out, listening to his play list whilst on his bike, following treatment instructions delivered via video link was a heart-lifting moment.

 Anglia Case Management are launching their 30 day Occupational Therapists challenge!